Antonio Mirante: Roma

 On 22 June 2018, Mirante joined Roma from Bologna for €4 million transfer fee, signing a three-year contract; on the same day both clubs also announced that goalkeeper Łukasz Skorupski had joined Bologna from Roma for €9 million transfer fee, signing a five-year contract.
 Mirante visited Rome for a medical on 21 June and was presented with his number 83 shirt on the next day.

 AC Milan

 On 13 October 2021, Mirante signed a contract with AC Milan until 30 June 2022.
 On 1 July 2022, AC Milan announced the contract extension of Mirante until 30 June 2023.
+On June 4, 2023, he made his first Serie A appearance for Milan versus Hellas Verona as he came on for Mike Maignan in the game's final minutes.

+On 7 July 2023, Mirante extended his contract with Milan for one more season until 30 June 2024.

+In October 2023, ahead of the home game against Juventus, Mirante got a rare opportunity to start the game and play full 90 minutes, as both Mike Maignan and Marco Sportiello were unavailable for selection through suspension and injury, respectively.
+Despite Mirante making three saves, including a double save during added time, Milan lost 1–0, with Mirante conceding the only goal from Manuel Locatelli's deflected long shot.
+Although Milan lost, Mirante received praise for his performance by the club, supporters, and sports media.

 International career

 Mirante was a member of Italy U-21 team in 2006 UEFA European Under-21 Football Championship, as an unused substitute.
 He has not made his debut for Italy at U-20 or U-21 level, despite having been called up a total of six times; similarly, he has yet to make his senior debut with Italy, despite having received ten call-ups.

 On 8 August 2010, he received his first senior international call-up under manager Cesare Prandelli, to replace the injured Federico Marchetti.

 Mirante was not included in Prandelli's final 23-man Italy squad for the 2014 FIFA World Cup; however, he was one of the two Italian reserve players alongside Andrea Ranocchia who was kept on the standby list prior to the start of the competition, as a precaution, in case of injury to any of the squad's final players, following an injury scare to back-up goalkeeper Salvatore Sirigu.

 Under Antonio Conte, Mirante was called up to the national team for a training camp on 16 May 2016, ahead of the upcoming European Championships; however, later that month, he was not included in the manager's definitive 23-player squad for the final tournament.

 In May 2019, he was called up by Roberto Mancini for Italy's European qualifiers against Greece and Bosnia and Herzegovina.